 “It’s that time of year, when the world falls in love…every song you hear seems to say, Merry Christmas…”, The Christmas Waltz, by Frank Sinatra hums in the background, spiced pumpkin latte candles fill the air, as the fire in the fireplace envelops the space like a warm hug.
 The children put the finishing touches on their gingerbread house before changing into their cozy matching PJs to watch the classic, It’s a Wonderful Life, and string (and eat) popcorn to hang on the Christmas Tree.
-That is how I have always envisioned spending Christmas time, when in reality it’s more like a cyclone of ‘to do’ lists…clean house, decorate house, buy gifts, me losing my patience and yelling at kids to get their PJs on, or anything that resembles PJs, because I am lucky enough if I get them matching Christmas clothes let alone matching PJs.
+That is how I have always envisioned spending Christmas time, when in reality it’s more like a cyclone of ‘to do’ lists…clean house, decorate house, buy gifts, etc.

 There is a lot on our minds this time of year and sadly the things that slip away are usually the things we would really enjoy doing with our children, like decorating a gingerbread house, stringing popcorn, decorating cookies, etc. Not this year!
-This year we’ve been given a special unique gift, the gift of quality time together, due to COVID and the need to practice social distancing our calendars and obligations are limited, thus, lets slow down and TAKE BACK THE JOY of Christmas with this awesome countdown to Christmas activities!
+PLANNING and making the time is the key to ensure that what really matters most, quality time making special memories with your family, doesn’t slip away.
+Here’s a fun way to not only countdown to Christmas but to ensure that you are making those special memories with your family throughout the advent season.
 Read more →

 It’s the most wonderful time of the year!!
 Toledo & the surrounding areas are literally bursting with fun family friendly holiday events!
 The best part, there is something for everyone and every budget!
 For our family moderation is key during this special time of year, sure we splurge on certain family traditions like, Children’s Wonderland, Disney on Ice, and the Nutcracker.
 But in order to keep that Christmas cheer & make certain the entire family, (including mommy and daddy), stay merry & bright throughout the season we seek out fun FREE events in our community…and let me tell you, there is no shortage of fun, FREE, family friendly Christmas events!